illinois-cs241/illinois-cs241.github.io/_docs/deepfried_dd.md

 If the input or output file given to your `dd` is invalid, use the functions in `format.h` to print the corresponding error and exit with return code `1`.

 ## Testing
 Though it is helpful to write tests that call any functions you write in `dd.c`, because your code will be run as a command line utility, we recommend testing in the command line as well.
 You can assemble a series of calls to your `dd`  executable in a bash script, and use `diff`/`md5sum` along with spot checks to ensure correct functionality.
-For example, the following script would print nothing if your dd implementation is correct:
+For example, the following shell script would print nothing if your dd implementation is correct:

 ```
-== my_test.sh ==
 # create a random 32 MB file using the real dd
 dd if=/dev/urandom of=test_file.img bs=4M count=8
 # copy to my_test_file using my own implementation of dd